LucyBot-Inc/documentation-starter/README.md

 This respository contains the LucyBot API Console UI.
 It uses Swagger 2.0 to generate documentation and a console for your API.

+If you use another type of API Specification, such as RAML, WADL, or API Blueprint, you can use [api-spec-converter](/lucybot/api-spec-converter) to generate a Swagger document.

 ## Sample Usage
 ```js
 var FS = require('fs');